 Poly decided to make content one its primary focuses for the G7500, giving users the ability to share content in 4k resolution with options to connect devices via the HDMI-in port on the back or wirelessly via Apple Airplay, Miracast, or the Polycom Content App.
 This is all possible because the G7500 has the technology of the Polycom Pano embedded into the codec, giving it cutting edge presentation ability without the need for an external device.

 4k Ultra-HD Resolution

-The Poly G7500 is one of the few Video Conferencing codecs on the market that support 4k and it comes enabled right out the box with no additional software option necessary.
-Of course you will need a 4k display in order to experience your meetings in 4k resolution, but Poly will be coming out with bundles in the near future that include the complete G7500 systems with a 65 to 85-inch 4k touch displays.
+The Poly G7500 is one of the few Video Conferencing codecs on the market that supports 4k video and it comes enabled right out the box with no additional software option necessary.
+Of course you will need a 4k display in order to experience your meetings in 4k resolution, but Poly will be coming out with bundles in the near future that include the complete G7500 systems with 65, 75, and 85-inch 4k touch displays.